The Artemis II Mission (Updated)

 What comes next?

 Artemis II serves as a second test of Orion’s capabilities and life support systems, as well as the operational effectiveness of safety protocols, trajectory calculations, and lunar observation.
 After this mission, NASA will begin preparations for the next step in the Artemis program.
-Naturally, Artemis II will be followed by Artemis III.
-This is the big one.
+Admittedly, that next step is not as straightforward as originally envisioned.